PMG-ABC

 You need the data to make the classification.
 Consider the annual consumption of each item.

-Step 2: Ordering and Totaling the data.
+Step 2: Ordering and Totaling the Data.

-List the products in descending order (from highest to lowest) based on their annual consumption value and total the number of units sold and the annual consumption value.
+List the products in descending order (from highest to lowest) based on their annual consumption value, and total the number of units sold and the annual consumption value.
 This action is the preamble to the Pareto analysis.

-Step 3: Calculate the data.
+Step 3: Calculate the Data.

 Calculate the cumulative percentage of items sold and the cumulative percentage of the annual consumption values using the totals.

-Step 4: Determine the thresholds for splitting the data into A, B and C categories.
+Step 4: Determine the thresholds for splitting the data into A, B, and C categories.

 Step 5: Categorizing the data into zones.

 You already know how many articles you are going to classify by zone.
-So, and with your data arranged from highest to lowest, the first ones will belong to category A. How many?
+So, with your data arranged from highest to lowest, the first ones will belong to category A. How many?
 The quantity you have defined in step 3.
 Proceed in the same way with the other categories.

 Transforming businesses since 2009